David Nucifora: Playing career

 Nucifora played for Queensland and Australia.
 He played as a hooker.
 He played for the Queensland team from 1986–1993 and was selected into the Wallabies in 1991 and was also a part of the 1991 Rugby World Cup winning squad which beat England in a nail-biting final winning 12–6.
+Nucifora had two test caps during his three year international playing career.

 Coaching and management career

-Coach of the ACT Brumbies
+Coach of the Australian Central Territories Brumbies

 In 2002 he was appointed as the coach of ACT Brumbies team and he took them to 3 consecutive finals series, including two finals, winning the 2004 Super 12 tournament.
 He was also named Australian coach of the year from 2002 to 2004 (3 years).
-In April 2004, he was sacked by the ACT Brumbies because the Brumbies' management believed that Nucifora introduced changes to the squad and the development of younger players, that his job was done and that the development program required another set of skills.
-As a result of this, Nucifora became the first ever coach in Super Rugby history, to be sacked after winning the title.
+In April 2004, his contract was not renewed by the ACT Brumbies because the Brumbies' management believed that Nucifora had introduced the necessary changes to the squad and to assist the development of younger players, that his job was done, and that the development program required another set of skills.
+As a result, Nucifora became the first ever coach in Super Rugby history to not continue with a team after winning the title.

-Move to the Blues
+Move to the Auckland Blues

-In 2005 he joined the Auckland Blues team as a technical advisor and high performance manager, with the positions previously held by former All Blacks coach Graham Henry.
-After Peter Sloane's four-year tenure as the head coach for the Blues ended, David was chosen as the new head coach for the team.
-This appointment was initially supported by fans but the team's inability to win and the loss of the high risk attacking rugby caused many fans to call for his immediate dismissal.
-Pat Lam took over this role in 2009.
+In 2005 he joined the Auckland Blues team as a technical advisor and high performance manager, positions previously held by former All Blacks coach, Graham Henry.
+After Peter Sloane's four-year tenure as the head coach for the Blues ended in May 2005, Nucifora was chosen as the new head coach for the team.
+This appointment was initially supported by fans but the team's inability to win and the change from high risk attacking rugby caused many fans to call for his dismissal.
+Nucifora decided to step down at the end of the 2008 season.
+Pat Lam took over the role in 2009.

 Wallaby coaching aspirations

-In late 2007 Nucifora applied for the role of Australian Head Coach.
-It was well known throughout this time that Crusaders coach Robbie Deans was the favourite of ARU CEO John O'Neill; however Deans applied for the All Blacks coaching role instead.
-Deans’ decision to apply for the All Blacks made Nucifora the front runner for the Wallabies post, but the NZRU controversially decided to keep incumbent coach Graham Henry despite the All Blacks worst ever performance at a world cup which led to Deans successfully applying for the Wallabies job.
-Despite Deans' appointment, Nucifora has insisted that he hasn't given up on coaching internationally one day.
+In late 2007 Nucifora applied for the role of Head Coach of the Australian team, the Wallabies.
+It was well known throughout this time that the Crusaders coach, Robbie Deans was the favourite of Australian Rugby Union CEO, John O'Neill.
+However, Deans applied for the New Zealand All Blacks Head Coach role instead.
+Deans’ decision made Nucifora the front runner for the Wallabies post.
+After the New Zealand Rugby Union decided to keep the incumbent coach, Graham Henry, despite the All Blacks worst ever performance at a world cup, Deans applied for the Wallabies head coach role and was successful.